 We don't just talk cars ... we teach how to buy them.

-"Used Ford Mustang Overview And How To Pay The Lowest Prices!"
+Older Pre-2015 Ford Mustang Overview And How To Pay The Lowest Price

 And we're far from alone on this.
 J.D.
-Power gives the Mustang it's top rating score of 5 for Style, Body And Interior Quality, and Performance.
+Power gives these Mustangs it's top rating score of 5 for Style, Body And Interior Quality, and Performance.
 It's also a nearly annual winner of Edmunds.com's "Editors Most Wanted" and/or "Consumers Most Wanted" awards.
 It's also a Cars.com "Best Bet" award winner, just to name a few of a long list of independent accolades.

 When you think of a Mustang, you think of its classic looks, its refined handling, the GT's V-8 power (how about 0 - 60 in 4.9 seconds?), its "blast-to-drive" manual transmission and the V-8's classic exhaust note.

-The eighth-generation Mustangs, like the current models, offered an excellent mix of fun, performance and affordablility, and are very likely the best of the Fox-body-based Mustangs (produced since the 1970's and ending in 2004).
+The fourth-generation Mustangs offered an excellent mix of fun, performance and affordablility, and are very likely the best of the Fox-body-based Mustangs (produced since the 1970's and ending in 2004).
 On the negative side, however, would be an aged platform which resulted in some unrefined handling issues along with some lower-grade interior materials.

 During this production run, Base, Deluxe and Premium models came with a V6 engine, while the GT Deluxe, GT Premium and Mach 1 were equipped with a V8.
 Convertible models came in Deluxe and Premium regular and GT versions.
 Typical standard features on the base model included full power accessories, air-conditioning, 16-inch wheels and a CD player.
 The Deluxe trim added cruise control, a power driver seat and a spoiler (on the coupes), while the GT Deluxe added an upgraded suspension, a limited-slip differential, sport seats and 17-inch wheels.